cloudmesh-community/fa19-516-153/project/report.md

 * abstract API
 * generate abstarct interface do deply a cluster (my be nomad on the backend, could be other technology)
-* develop REST API with conexion introspection (we will teach you)
+* develop REST API with conexion introspection (we will teach you). e.g. Work on an abstarction API that can be used in the commandline implementation and the REST service

 propose cloudmesh command(s) to